Salesforce Apex Tutorial for Beginners

 Public

-This access specifier gives access to a class, method, variable to be used by an apex within a namespace.
+This access specifier gives access to a class, method, or variable to be used by Apex within a namespace.

 Private

-This access specifier gives access to a class, method, variable to be used locally or within the section of code, it is defined.
-All the technique, variables that do not have any access specifier defined have the default access specifier of private.
+This access specifier gives access to a class, method, or variable to be used locally, or within the section of code where it is defined.
+All methods and variables that do not have an access specifier defined take the default access specifier of private.

 Protected

-This access specifier gives access to a method, variable to be used by any inner classes within defining Apex class.
+This access specifier gives access to a method or variable to be used by any inner classes within the defining Apex class.

 Global

-This access specifier gives access to a class, method, variable to be used by an apex within a namespace as well as outside of the namespace.
-It is a best practice not to used global keyword until necessary.
+This access specifier gives access to a class, method, or variable to be used by Apex within a namespace as well as outside of the namespace.
+It is a best practice not to use the global keyword unless necessary.

 Keywords in Apex